-Section 13 On-road Driving
+Section 13 ON-ROAD DRIVING

-How You Will Be Tested
+• How You Will Be Tested (Also read North Dakota Information section.)

 You will drive over a test route that has a variety of traffic situations.
-At all times during the test, you must drive in a safe and responsible manner; and .
+At all times during the test, you must drive in a safe and responsible manner; and

-Wear your safety belt.
+- · Wear your seat belt.

-Obey all traffic signs, signals, and laws.
+- Obey all traffic signs, signals, and laws.

-Complete the test without an accident or moving violation.
+- Complete the test without an accident or moving violation.